australiangreens/civiauth0jwt/README.md

-# au.org.greens.auth0jwt
+# auth0jwt

 ![Screenshot](/images/screenshot.png)

-(*FIXME: In one or two paragraphs, describe what the extension does and why one would download it. *)
+(*FIXME: In one or two paragraphs, describe what the extension does and why one would download it.*)

 The extension is licensed under [AGPL-3.0](LICENSE.txt).